rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/secure-configuration-baseline-launch-instructions/index.md

     a current one, you must have that key located on your system to access the new instance.

-    Proceeding without a key prevents your from accessing the server through SSH.
+    Proceeding without a key prevents you from accessing the server through Secure Shell (SSH).

-    After selecting your key settings, confirm by selecting the box below the key pair question and then click **Launch Instances**.
+    After selecting your key settings, confirm by selecting the box below the key-pair question and then click **Launch Instances**.

-The new instance is launched and the **Launch Status** page displays with the instance ID.
+The new instance launches, and the **Launch Status** page displays with the instance ID.
 Click the instance ID to view the status of your instance.

 ### Access your instance

-On the instance status page, when the instance displays `2/2` under the **Status check** header, you can access it.
+When the instance displays `2/2` under the **Status check** header on the **instance status** page, you can access it.

 1. Click the checkmark next to the instance, which highlights the **Connect** option.